bluesky314/MLheuristics.github.io/_posts/2019-05-25-Coming Soon Guessing the Central Limit Theorem.md

 With our transformation $x_i=1/2+d_i$ you can see that every $d_i$ above 0.5 would cancel with every below.
 You can imagine this same result if I were to to it for the entire distribution and not just our discrete points.
 All the deviations would cancel each other out and I would be left with N times 1/2.
 (Keep in mind here we just summing the entire distribution and sampling and summing).

-From this we get our first new defination of the mean: the mean is the number around which the deviations tend to cancel each other out when summed.
+From this we get our first defination of the mean: the mean is the number around which the deviations cancel each other out when summed.

+We will see that this holds for non-symettric distirbutions as well.
+This is useful because if my deviations were some random errors, then on summing them they would disappear.
+But more about that later.

-This is conveyed in the mean formula as well: (we will be seeing this formulae from many different angles in this blog)
+The above is conveyed in the mean formula as well: (we will be seeing this formulae from many different angles in this blog)

 $$\frac{\sum x_i}{N}=\bar{x}$$

 $$\sum x_i=N\bar{x}$$

+This says something very similar about not needing to know every value to get the sum, although abit idealistically.
 We got the same thing when we summed our 10 points above.
 In our case we did:

 $\sum x_i = \sum (\bar{x} + d_i) = \sum \bar{x} +\sum d_i $